jamesfmcgrath/thewebisyours-template/README.md

 ## What This Is

 A single HTML file.
 No build tools.
 No frameworks.
-No dependencies beyond Google Fonts.
+No external dependencies — no Google Fonts, no tracking, no third-party requests.
 Drop it in a repo, connect to Cloudflare Pages, point a domain at it, and a business has a real website in under an hour.

 ---